garrandall/popular-music-data/tracks/betcha-by-golly-wow-the-stylistics-russell-thompkins-jr-.md

 If I could I'd catch a falling star
-To shine on you so I'll know where you are (ooh ooh ooh) Order rainbows in your favorite shade
+To shine on you so I'll know where you are (oh oh oh) Order rainbows in your favorite shade
 To show I love you
 Thinking of you

-Write your name across the sky (ooh ooh ooh)
+Write your name across the sky (oh oh oh)
 Anything you ask I'll try
 'Cause